-The proposed removal of approximately 338,690 acres of federal mineral estate from mineral entry and leasing would reduce foreseeable development by approximately 20 horizontal and 27 vertical or directional wells and would result in an estimated loss of up to 49 jobs and \$12.2 million in total economic contributions per well, per year, over the 20-year withdrawal time frame.
-The assumptions and inputs from which these modeled results are derived are presented in detail in Appendix C. These costs are shown in Table 4-6.
-These values represent the total change in jobs and income for the region, including direct jobs and income, as well as indirect and induced jobs and income associated with ancillary industries that support mineral production.
+The proposed removal of approximately 338,690 acres of federal mineral estate from mineral entry and leasing would reduce foreseeable development by approximately 20 horizontal and 27 vertical or directional wells over the 20-year withdrawal period and would result in an average annual loss of up to 12 jobs and up to \$3 million in total economic contributions per year, over the withdrawal time frame.
+The assumptions and inputs from which these modeled results are derived are presented in detail in Appendix C. These potential foregone economic benefits are shown in Table 4-8.
+These values represent the total change in income for the region, including income associated with ancillary industries that are not classified within the mining sector but that do indirectly support mineral production.
+While expressed as an annual average, economic effects would in actuality vary depending upon the degree of development occurring in any particular year and other market factors such as fluctuating commodity prices.